omaralalwi/Gpdf/README.md

 ```
 ### IMPORTANT NOTE:

-if you have old version with some issues, please delete old config file , then delete package from composer file , then re-install it , then publish config file again .
+if you have old version with some issues, please Do following :-
+- delete old config file.
+- delete package from composer file.
+- re-install package.
+- publish config file again.
+- then delete config cache.

 ## Publish Resources